truemagic-coder/solana-agent/README.md

 If you find a bug - please open a GitHub issue.

-We are currently not accepting pull requests at the moment.
+We are currently accepting PRs if approved in discussions.
+Make sure all tests pass and the README & docs are updated.

 To run the documentation site locally run `make livehtml` in the root directory.